 - Oil Treatments:

 Using a moisturising oil will deeply nourish and hydrate your scalp.
 When you lose out on natural moisture from the scalp, adding oil can help deeply nourish your scalp and lock-in the moisture.
 We recommend using virgin coconut oil directly to the scalp and leaving it overnight or at least 45 minutes prior to the shower.
-We recommend using Coco Soul's virgin coconut oil which is manufactured specifically through a meticulous no-heat process.
+We recommend using Coco Soul's virgin coconut hair oil with Vitamin E which is manufactured specifically through a meticulous no-heat process.
 This cold pressed oil has a rich aroma and flavour of real coconuts without any compromise on its natural nutrient value.